 I am a Christian.
 If you can answer this question for me, I would be very thankful.

 Please, minister, give me an answer.
 I cannot spend my whole life scared waiting for the sentence.
 This also separates me from God and Christianity.
-I am almost 90 percent sure I have never said a thing like that and that even if someone say a thing like that, it would be blasphemy.
+I am almost 90 percent sure I have never said a thing like that and that even if someone says a thing like that, it would be blasphemy.
 It would not be real and he just needs to repent.

 If you need more details about my situation, I will write you again.
-This is serious problem in my life so please answer me.
+This is a serious problem in my life so please answer me.
 Thank you for your answer.

 First, logically you know you did not make this vow because you have had problems with pop-up thoughts in the past and you know that this sort of vow is not what you would approve of making.

 Second, no man can bind God's actions with his vows.
 You imagined that if you didn't keep your vow that God would have to do something to you.
 You can't dictate God's actions.
 "But now, O LORD, You are our Father; we are the clay, and You our potter; and all we are the work of Your hand" (Isaiah 64:8).

 Apologize to God if you made such a vow, or thought you might have, and go on about your life.
 Realize that you don't need to make rules for yourself.
 God teaches us what we are and are not to do in His Bible.
 That is sufficient for anyone.
 Reading the Bible is a good thing, but you don't need a vow to do what you should be doing anyway.